cookiesikeri/cicd-nodejs-test/README.md

 b. a task then runs the latest servcice tag.

 *Networking*:
-the app is ran by FARGATE, and can be accessed using a load balancer.
+the app is ran by EC2, and can be accessed using a load balancer. load balancer can be registered in route53 and using as a domain route.

 this config should run fine if all credentials are setup and servies are running on the cloud.